phpmyadmin/phpmyadmin/config.rst

     :default: false

     Disable the default warning that is displayed if mcrypt is missing for cookie authentication.
-You can set this parameter to ``TRUE`` to stop this message from appearing.
+You can set this parameter to ``true`` to stop this message from appearing.

 .. config:option:: $cfg['ServerLibraryDifference_DisableWarning']